A2-ai/ghqc/README.md

 - SYMLINK PACKAGES

-  - NOTE: The link option requires all packages be installed in the same `link_path` AND they meet the requirements listed in the imports
+  - NOTE: The link option requires all packages be installed in the same `link_path` AND they meet the requirements listed in the imports.

-  - Provide the path to the previously installed package library
+  - Provide the path to the previously installed package library.

   - The dependency packages are symlinked by default to “~/.local/share/ghqc/rpkgs”.
 To symlink to the default location,